Sleep habits in different countries tend to vary far more than most people anticipate.

 The fundamental similarity of a flat surface to sleep on pervades, but there is often more variety than you expect.
 Looking at different cultures’ variations in lifestyle is a topic that is valuable for developing a better understanding of the world around us.
 It also provides insight into ways we could adapt our own habits in beneficial, fun, and interesting ways.

-Sleeping habits in Japan differ quite dramatically to those in the West, and many of those ways could be worth adopting.
+Sleeping habits in Japan differ quite dramatically to those in the West.
+Many of those ways could be worth adopting.

 The main difference in Japanese bedrooms is that they sleep on the floor.
 Their beds, instead of being made up of a mattress and large bed frame, are constructed of several layers of bedding on the floor.